 - Way more that we haven't gotten around to listing yet.

-Pretty Cure Dance of Friendship contains examples of:
+Pretty Cure Dance of Friendship provides examples of:

-Suite Pretty Cure ~Another Story~ contains examples of:
+Suite Pretty Cure ~Another Story~ provides examples of:

 - Alliterative Name: Kotora/Cure Feral